History of the Stewarts | Family Lines

 The 1891 and 1901 censuses will tell you whether the person was Gaelic or English speaking and whether they were the employer or the employed.

-The 1911 census, the most recent census available, provides a wealth of genealogical information.
+The 1911 census, provides a wealth of genealogical information.
 In these returns you can view a full two-page spread.
 The columns provide:

 Address